Steam Boiler Formulas, Condensate and Boiler Feed tank Sizing

 Piping Multiple Indirect Water Heaters

 I have been asked lately about piping multiple indirect water heaters.
 This seems to be a growing trend.
-Multiple indirect water tanks can actually be applied differently and the application can change the piping.
+Multiple indirect water tanks can be applied differently, which can change the piping.
 For instance, you can have a home that would install multiple tanks.
-You may have a tank for the hot water needs of a home but a separate indirect water heater tank for just a whirlpool tub.
-In another application you may have a hot water tank at two separate locations in the home due to the location of water needs in the home.
-There may be an indirect tank at either end of the basement due to the fact this is where most of the hot water demand is.
-In the above applications the tanks would be heated independently.
+You may have a tank for the hot water needs of a home, but a separate indirect water heater tank for just a whirlpool tub.
+In another application, you may have a hot water tank at two separate locations in the home due to the varying water needs throughout the house.
+There may be an indirect tank at either end of the basement, as this is where most of the hot water demand is located.
+In the above applications, the tanks would be heated independently.

-Another application would be to install multiple indirect water heaters all connected together to gain water storage like may be required in an apartment building.
-This application would require all the tanks to heat at the same time.
-The draw from the tanks would be all tanks at the same time not a single tank at a time.
+Another application would be to install multiple indirect water heaters, all connected to gain water storage, as may be required in an apartment building.
+This application would need all the tanks to heat simultaneously.
+The draw from the tanks would be from all tanks simultaneously, not a single tank at a time.
 A multi-family building may also include a circulated hot water loop.
-I have seen some building with 3 - 4 indirect water heaters all piped together in tandem.
-There were piped to heat all at the same time from one or more boilers.
+I have seen some buildings with 3 - 4 indirect water heaters all piped together in tandem.
+There were pipes to heat all at the same time from one or more boilers.

 Two boilers, multiple tanks with reverse return piping

 The flow in this application would be greater in the tank closest to the boiler and less in the last tank.
-This would mean the first tank gets the hottest and the last tank would not be quite as hot and may not heat to setpoint depending on control settings.
+This would mean that the first tank receives the hottest water, and the last tank would not be as hot and may not reach the setpoint, depending on the control settings.
 I would not use this type of piping for IWH tanks due to unbalanced boiler water flow through the IWH coils.

 One or more boilers, Multiple tanks - tanks heat independently